Tender beef and veggies are cooked in a fragrant garlic-soy sauce in this quick and easy recipe for Garlic Soy Beef Stir-Fry.

 Garlic Soy Stir Fry

-5- 6 ounces of beef, chopped into bite sized pieces
+- 6 ounces beef, chopped into bite-sized pieces

 To serve: Place rice in a bowl and make a well in the center.
 Top with stir fry.
 Serve.
 A simple iceberg lettuce salad with carrot shards with soy-ginger dressing would make a great accompaniment.

 Amount Per Serving: Calories: 235Total Fat: 16gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 10gCholesterol: 37mgSodium: 1787mgCarbohydrates: 10gFiber: 2gSugar: 4gProtein: 15g